krobelus/rate-experiments/thesis.md

 We present performance data as reported by `runlim` --- time in seconds and memory usage in megabytes (2^20^ bytes).

 On an individual instance two checkers might have different performance because of different propagation orders and, as a result, different clauses being added to the core.
-Instead we compare the distribution of the checkers' performance in Figure \ref{fig:cactus}.
-From the underlying long-tailed distribution it shows only the head where some differences emerge.
+Instead we compare the distribution of the checkers' performance.
+The distribution has a long tail of instances where the checkers' performance is similar.
+In Figure \ref{fig:cactus} we show only the head of that distribution where some some differences emerge.
 We conclude that `gratgen` is a bit faster, and `DRAT-trim` is slower than `rate`.
 As expected, `rate`, and `rate -d` show roughly the same distribution of runtimes.
 Because `drat-trim` and `rate` use almost the same data structures they use roughly the same amount of memory, while `gratgen` needs a bit more.

 For a more detailled view, we compare each checker to `rate-d` on individual instances in Figure \ref{fig:cross}: we see that `rate` and `rate-d` behave